 The rules about parking are set out in local bylaws

 Many communities in BC set restrictions on the time of day, usage, and location of street parking.
-In Vancouver and Burnaby, for example, local bylaws prevent parking of more than three hours between 8:00 am and 6:00 pm in front of any home or business that you don’t own or work for.
+In Vancouver and Burnaby, for example, local bylaws prevent parking of more than three hours between 8 am and 6 pm in front of any home or business that you don’t own or work for.
+(Vancouver's bylaw has some exceptions.)
 The city will enforce this three-hour bylaw on request of a homeowner or tenant.
 If a vehicle is parked in front of two properties, both homeowners may need to call the city for bylaw enforcement.

 In other municipalities, such as North Vancouver and Surrey, street parking is available on a first-come, first-served basis.
 This means that anyone can legally park on a residential street unless there are signs posted otherwise.
 (However, an insured and operational vehicle can’t stay parked in the same location on a public street for more than 72 hours.
 In Kelowna, it’s 24 hours.)